6 Craziest Water Slides at Sea

 Also Look For: At Spice H2O, the adult-only area located on the top deck of Norwegian Epic, Norwegian Breakaway, and Norwegian Getaway, you’ll find lots of lounge chairs, two hot tubs, and outdoor enclaves with waterfalls for when you need a break from the sun.

 If you’re going to build the largest cruise ship in the world, you better have a slide to match.
-While the Ultimate Abyss on Harmony of the Seas is not technically a water slide (they call it a “dry slide”), we would be remiss to not mention it as it's currently the tallest slide at sea.
+While Royal Caribbean’s Ultimate Abyss is not technically a water slide (they call it a “dry slide”), we would be remiss to not mention it as it's currently the tallest slide at sea.
 This unique creation drops bold passengers 10 stories through a series of corkscrew turns onto a completely different deck of the ship.

 Also Look For: The three Perfect Storm water slides on the Central Park outdoor courtyard.
 Cyclone and Typhoon are side-by-side racing slides, and the Supercell is a “champagne bowl slide” that dunks riders into the Beach Pool.